 Learn more in our article about disclosing criminal history on job applications in Nevada.

-Most employers are allowed to ask about a job applicant’s criminal history and can conduct a background check.
-And they may use past convictions against applicants in hiring or promotion decisions.
-But if the record gets sealed, the background check will turn up empty.
-And the applicant can legally deny ever having had a record if asked.
+Most employers are allowed to ask about your criminal history and can conduct a background check.
+They may use past convictions against you in hiring or promotion decisions.

-Note that pardons are another way of reinstating the right to vote and serve on a jury.
 Learn more about how to get a Nevada pardon.

-Yes.
 Getting a Nevada record seal restores the following civil rights (if they have not been restored already):

 - Voting,